PrincetonUniversity/EDIPIC-2D/Instructions/installing_PETSc.md

 ## Configuring PETsc

 The first thing to do before running `configure` is to decide where the final libraries and include files will be installed.
-Ideally you want this location to be accessible by the whole group of people who will be running EDIPIC-2D.
+Ideally you want this location to be accessible by the whole group of users who will be running EDIPIC-2D.
 This location/directory is the value of `--prefix` below.
 Run the following configure command within the petsc distribution top directory.
 It is useful to put it in a shell script:

 ```